Martin-Chailloux/Zephyr/Documentation/docs/roadmap.md

       it is a user with extra project-related fields can be found with BreezeApp.sub_user

-- switch menu for User / Project
+- switch User and Projects
     - ui to create them

 - Admin tab: Guis to create and manage db items